 The maximum amount of financial aid any student may receive is the Cost of Attendance (COA).
 The COA is an estimate of the cost of attending RVU and maintaining a modest but adequate standard living.
 The COA varies by year in school and is updated annually.
 Students are strongly encouraged to complete a personal budget and to only borrow the minimum amount needed to cover their actual costs.
 Many RVU students are able to live on less than the COA by budgeting carefully and reducing their expenses for room, board, personal, and transportation costs.
 The COA is posted on the RVU website and the MyVista Student Portal.

-Students may request an adjustment to their COA for required dependent-care expenses or the cost of an approved study abroad clerkship, as long as the student will receive credit for the course.
+Students may request an adjustment to their COA for required dependent-care expenses.
 Please contact the Office of Student Financial Services for more information.